datagrok-ai/public/help/develop/getting-started.md

    patterns, such as a [ChEMBL data repository browser], and plugins, such as [custom cell renderers], [custom viewers], [custom filters], and others.

-   Finally, you can also find our packages for domains such as [Digital Signal Processing], [Biosignals], Cheminformatics, and [Natural Language Processing].
+   Finally, you can also find our packages for domains such as [Digital Signal Processing], [Biosignals], [Cheminformatics], and [Natural Language Processing].

 5. Datagrok User Meetings.
 We host regular meetings with active Datagrok users.
 If you want to join such meetings, go